View MapView Map

 Bunratty Castle and Folk Park

-You’re forgiven for thinking Bunratty Castle is just for our American friends, but what’s said to be the most complete and authentic medieval fortress in the country is something every family should experience at least once.
+You’re forgiven for thinking Bunratty Castle is just for international guests, but what’s said to be the most complete and authentic medieval fortress in the country is something every family should experience at least once.
 Step back in time in the Folk Park’s immersive ‘living’ village; a reconstruction of rural farmhouses, village shops and streets of an Ireland long gone.

 Caherconnell Fort and Sheepdog Demonstrations